ClarytyLLC/docs/src/docs/tutorials/pages/customizing-engine-input.md

 **APPROXIMATE READING TIME: 7 MINUTES**

->**Tip** Before getting started, we recommend to read  [Build Your Own Engine](/developer/engines/tutorial/) to understand how you can build your engine.
+>**Tip** Before getting started, we recommend reading  [Build Your Own Engine](/developer/engines/tutorial/) to understand how you can build your engine.
 We recommend you also read the [Customize Engine Output](customizing-engine-output) tutorial.

 ## Engine Input Customization<!-- {docsify-ignore} -->